MENU: 5.6. FEAR & URBAN GRANDEUR

 Background, Liberty Guides the People by Delacroix, 1831 / The Boulevard Montmartre in Spring by Pissaro, 1897

-• Huge voids dot the center and east of the city, to assemble troops and isolate them from the public.
+- Huge voids dot the center and east, to assemble troops and isolate them from the public.

-• The much higher rents force many of the poor to move to outskirts, which lets the government control the center
+- The much higher rents force many of the poor to move to outskirts, letting the government control the center.

 # # #

-Historians emphasize modernization, which was inevitable in a town that was still medieval.
+Historians emphasize modernization, which was inevitable in the rapidly growing yet still medieval town.
 They mention the military aspect as one factor among others, or not at all.*

 The next pages show the priority